 Have an escort if in CenturyLink space.

-If you have a CenturyLink ID, you will be allowed to escort a visitor to your space.
+If you have a Lumen ID, you will be allowed to escort a visitor to your space.
 The visitor may not leave the CLEC collocation area unescorted.
 Unescorted visitors will be asked to leave the building and security will be notified.

 Secure and lock all doors and gates on leaving CenturyLink premises.

-Return any found or lost card to the ACC.
+Return any found or lost card to the PSOC.

 Know and understand the company security guidelines and procedures and follow all company procedures with regard to security.

 CLEC CO Entrance Cards are renewed automatically.
-Notify the ACC when someone no longer needs access.
+Notify the PSOC when someone no longer needs access.
 Retrieve the card and/or keys and return them to the address below:

-700 West Mineral Ave.
-Room K-130 Littleton, Colorado 80120
+5325 Zuni St.

+ATTN: Physical Security

+Denver, CO 80221

 To obtain a new access card, change or delete facility access see the CenturyLink CLEC Badge Access Request web page.